 This financial report is designed to provide a general overview of the System's finances for all interested parties.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the New York State and Local Retirement System, 110 State Street, Albany, New York 12244-0001.
-The report also be accessed Comptroller's can on the website at www.osc.state.ny.us/retire/about\us/financial\statements\index.php.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the New York State and Local Retirement System, 110 State Street, Albany, New York 12244-001.
+The report can also be accessed on the Comptroller's website at: www.osc.state.ny.us/retire/about_us/financial_statements_index.php.